 After that, the World Wide Web came to be, and websites, and web-programming languages began to appear.
 You can probably guess what happened from there.

 From about 1995 on, I've been using the Linux operating system.
 I started with Slackware Linux when it was a collection of 1.44mb images that had to be written to floppy disk using the RAWRITE.EXE program, I moved on to Debian, and then RedHat.
 In 1997 I took a chance and decided to apply for a Tech Support job at my local ISP, a Mom and Pop shop called Stratos Internet Group in Cleveland, Ohio.
 I was just in the right place at the right time.
 Neil and Dan gave me a chance and I worked my ass off there to learn as much as I could.
-In time, I moved on and have worked in a variety of IT environments, from very small companies (ie: less than 10 people in the entire company) to very large companies, like Rackspace.
+In time, I moved on and have worked in a variety of IT environments, from very small companies (ie: less than 10 people in the entire company) to very large companies, such as my current job at Microsoft.
 I've worked in a number of roles, from vanilla SysAdmin, Threat Avoidance, Implementations, Engineering, Development, etc. The one thing that has always been part of the equation for me is Linux.